Q. What are the opening hours of the Festival?

 Q. Are children welcome?

 A. Absolutely – Haslemere Fringe is an ideal family friendly festival – we welcome children of all ages!
+Children under the age of 16 must be accompanied by an adult.

 Q. Are dogs welcome?